artefucktor/heart_diseases/README.md

 ---

-## Heart Diseases
+# Heart Diseases

-### Description:
-- This is an educational project created as part of the Yandex.Practicum Data Science Plus course.
+This is an educational project created as part of the Yandex.Practicum Data Science Plus course

 ### Project goal:
-- Predict the probability of cardiovascular diseases.
+- Predict the probability of cardiovascular diseases

 ### Tasks:
-- Train a classification model.
+- Train a classification model
-- Create a user application.
+- Create a user application

 ### Files in the repository:
 - heart-diseases-app.py - an application for the streamlit.io platform